THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 The intelligent leader is an able translator of intention to impact.
 He/she is a person who “makes things happen” in perfect alignment with organizational interests.
 Psychological blind spots represent the most difficult-to-overcome gap between intention and impact.

-Leadership development and coaching help leaders overcome the detrimental issues of psychological blind spots and invisible barriers on every leadership level.
-Interestingly, senior leaders can benefit more from leadership development in this sense than their junior peers.
+Leadership development and coaching help leaders overcome the detrimental issues of psychological blind spots and invisible barriers at every leadership level.
+Interestingly, senior leaders can benefit more from leadership development than their junior peers.

 How Does Leadership Development Help Address Psychological Blind Spots?